cyco130/detype/README.md

 }
 ```

+It achieves this using [Babel](https://babeljs.io/), [Babel's TypeScript preset](https://babeljs.io/docs/en/babel-preset-typescript), a small custom Babel plugin to remove comments attached to TypeScript-only constructs, and [Prettier](https://prettier.io/).
+The output is very close to hand-written JavaScript, especially if you were already using Prettier for formatting.

-One possible use case is generating vanilla JavaScript code samples from TypeScript, removing the need to maintain two separate versions of what is essentially the same code.
+**One possible use case** is the following: Suppose you have a library that you want to provide usage examples for.
+Automatically generating vanilla JavaScript samples from TypeScript samples using `detype` would remove the burden of maintaining two separate versions of what is essentially the same code.

 ## CLI Usage